merchise/xotl.ql/docs/source/api/xotl.ql.translation.rst

 and yield those of interest for the translator (i.e finding the top-most generator token that is related to a table in a relational model).

-.. note:: Although we use the Python 3.2+ syntax in the signature, this
-	  function works the same in Python 2.7.

 .. autofunction:: cotraverse_expression(*expressions, accept=None)